American Heart Association/American Stroke Association General Embargo Policies

 LATE-BREAKING abstracts/studies presented at AHA/ASA scientific meetings:

-For late-breaking clinical trial studies being presented at an AHA/ASA scientific meeting, the embargo is the time of each individual scientific presentation (not the beginning of the overall plenary session).
-News media activities (advance media briefings, news releases, etc.) promoting late-breaking clinical trials are under embargo until the time of presentation.
+For late-breaking clinical trial studies being presented at an AHA/ASA scientific meeting, the embargo is the beginning of each Late Breaking Clinical Trial plenary session.
+News media activities (advance media briefings, news releases, etc.) promoting late-breaking clinical trials are under embargo until the beginning of each session.

 NON-LATE-BREAKING abstracts/studies presented at AHA/ASA scientific meetings: